-Data Privacy Office Solutions, San Francisco, Dec 21st 2022
+Data Privacy Office Solutions, New York, Dec 21st 2022

 It maybe somewhat ironic that there are 99 articles in the GDPR regulation statute with 100’s of pages of directives but only brief coverage of the role of the person most responsible for following the rules in an organization, i.e. the DPO or data protection officer.
 Choosing a competent data protection officer has never been more important with the rising tide of privacy regulation, increase in data and complexity of environments and the increased risk exposure to breaches and fines.

 The nature of the role itself spans technical, legal, corporate communications, marketing, sales, HR and the boardroom with a strong focus on research and responsiveness to queries.
 In the next sections we’ll take a deeper look at these areas and what it takes to be a good DPO.

 What legal knowledge do I need as a DPO?

 It’s fair to say that being legal saavy is a prime directive of the role of DPO.
 As with many organizations, data is transmitted across states and countries which means that a DPO must have knowledge and a record of who the data is on and the governing rules that apply.
 For example, if your a California based payments company with global offices, you’ll transmit and hold personal data on EU, Chinese, Indian and Californian residents.
 This will require knowlege of GDPR, China’s PIPL law, India’s Data Protection Bill and California’s CPRA & CCPA data protection law.
 Of course it wouldn’t stop there as there are other national data protection acts and US state laws involved in the chain but you get the picture.

 These laws have particular but important variations on consent, time to respond to access requests and notifications which must be adhered to at peril of expensive law suits and reputationally damaging complaints.